ferrocene/criticalup/docs/src/criticalup_toml.rst

 **Getting the latest release in a channel**

 Sometimes you may want the latest release for a given channel.
 You can use the following pattern to achieve that.
-Here you will get latest release in the nightly channel.
+In the following example, you will get latest release in the stable-24.05 channel.

 .. code-block::

     [products.ferrocene]
-    release = "@nightly/latest"
+    release = "@stable-24.05/latest"
     # ...

 ``packages``